Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Experiments

 \subsubsection{Response Time Performance Analysis}

-The response time distributions shown in Figure~\ref{fig:response_time} demonstrate the effectiveness of our TORTA sheme across four different network topologies.
-The results indicate that TORTA consistently achieves the fastest average task completion times across all tested configurations.
-Specifically, TORTA obtains mean response times of 16.39s, 19.31s, 17.58s, and 19.19s for Abilene, Cost2, Gabriel, and Polska topologies respectively, representing significant improvements over baseline methods.
+The response time distributions shown in Figure~\ref{fig:response_time} demonstrate the effectiveness of our TORTA scheme across four different network topologies.
+TORTA consistently achieves the fastest average task completion times, with mean response times of 16.39s, 19.31s, 17.58s, and 19.19s for Abilene, Cost2, Gabriel, and Polska topologies respectively.
+This represents substantial improvements of 12.4\% (vs. SkyLB: 18.72s), 10.5\% (vs. SkyLB: 21.58s), 12.4\% (vs. SkyLB: 20.07s), and 6.5\% (vs. SkyLB: 20.53s) compared to the best-performing baseline method across each topology.

 A detailed examination of the distribution tails reveals that TORTA performs particularly well for high-latency tasks, effectively reducing task queuing times through intelligent scheduling decisions.
 This improvement is especially pronounced in the right tail of the distributions, where TORTA shows substantially lower probability density for long response times compared to other methods.
 The temporal-aware optimization enables the system to proactively manage resource allocation, preventing the accumulation of tasks in queues that typically leads to extended completion times.